liberland/Constitution/Constitution.md

 #### Art.
 96: Senate Self-Governance

-1. The Senate shall govern its affairs and, without delay, enact the Proceedings Guide of the Senate, a Regulation binding upon the Senate.
+1. The Senate shall govern its affairs and, without delay, enact the Proceedings Guide of the Senate, a Regulation having the force of law binding upon the Senate.
 This Regulation shall set up the decision-making rules and the proceedings of the Senate.
 2. The Senate may also pass lower order Regulations binding upon all the Organs of Independent Oversight.

 ### Section 2: Head of State

 #### Art.
 97: President

 Pursuant to the wisdom that an owner tends to keep the affairs of their Property in better order than a hireling would, and following the customs common amongst nations, there shall be one President to fulfill the role of the Head of State in Liberland.

 #### Art.
 98: Selection of the President

 § 1

-To ensure that the President shall always be amongst those who have the most to lose should ill fortune befall the land and the most to gain with her prosperity, they shall not be appointed into office by a popular election.
-Instead, the Senators shall select the President from among their members.
+To ensure that the President shall always be amongst those who have the most to lose should ill fortune befall the land and the most to gain with her prosperity, the Senators shall select the President from among their members.

 § 2